atropos-null/LS/py109/py109_studyguide.md

 #### Dictionary Methods

 * `dict.keys()`: returns a `dict_keys` object containing all the keys in the dictionary, not a list.
 It is dynamic however, and will update if the dictionary changes.
-Can be converted to a list using list(car.keys()).
-Useful for iterating through all keys in a dictionary
+Can be converted to a list using `list(car.keys())`.
+Useful for iterating through all keys in a dictionary.

 ```python

 car = {